shaopengw/ComRisk/README.md

 We split the SMEsD into train, valid and test dataset according to the enterprise bankruptcy time, i.e., 2014-2018 for train dataset, 2019 for valid dataset and 2020-2021 for test dataset.

+For more information about the dataset, please refer to "SMEsD.md".

 ## Code
 To reproduce the result in the paper, you can run